 If you were to sit down with a freelancer and ask them why this started this career of certain uncertainty, their answers will probably be similar.
 They may say something about needing extra money, not being fulfilled at their day jobs, or they wanted to work from home.
 As freelance careers are becoming more and more common, I decided to write a blog post about it to help my readers determine if freelancing could be an option for them.

 In all honesty, my answer to why I started a freelancing career combines all of those factors and more.
-I'm sharing the five signs that showed me it was time to start a freelancing.
-I can't remember the exact breakthrough moment, but I'm sure it was a combination of all of these.
+I’m sharing the five signs that showed me it was time to start freelancing.
+I can’t remember the exact breakthrough moment, but I’m sure it was a combination of all of these.
 One day it hit me that this could be the career choice I was looking for all along.
-I took off and started running, and I haven't stopped ever since!
+I took off and started running, and I haven’t stopped ever since!

-Now, let's take a closer look at these five signs.
-At the end, tell me if any of them feels like you.
-If you're still hesitating to find freelance work, what's holding you back?
+Now, let’s take a closer look at these five signs.
+In the end, tell me if any of them feels like you.
+If you’re still hesitating to find freelance work, what’s holding you back?

 1. You’re broke.

 This one was a pivotal component for me.
 I went from a full-time job to a part-time job.
 Money was tight.
 I had loans to pay.
 I felt constantly stressed out trying to pay for my car.
 I thought I was never going to be able to move out of my parent’s house.
 It felt like I was stuck in a financial rut trying to get out.

 Jobs in my field were very limited.
 I didn’t understand how other people could transition from one job to another.
 How do you schedule a job interview when you already have a job somewhere else?
 Talk about tight scheduling.
 I was also exhausted spending hours upon hours creating different resumes, and writing endless cover letters to no avail.